flatcar/flatcar-website/content/faq.md

 ---
 title: FAQ
 description: Some answers to common questions
-author: Chris Kuehl
+author: Chris Kuehl, Thilo Fromm, Margarita Manterola
 date: 2020-04-03T14:10:52+02:00
 draft: false
 ---

 ## What are the goals of the Flatcar Container Linux project?

-The Flatcar Container Linux project aims to be an independently built, distributed, and supported Linux distribution designed for container workloads.
+The Flatcar Container Linux project delivers an independent, distributed, and supported Linux distribution designed for container workloads.

 We believe the approach that CoreOS pioneered with CoreOS Container Linux is correct and aim to preserve that.